makeshift3ds/webpack-starter-app/README.md

 ### Starter Webpack 3 Application
-Small barebones Webpack 3 application using Sass and Babel.
+Barebones Webpack 3 application using Sass and Babel.

 ### Usage
 **do a dev build**